toonMarty/alx-backend-storage/0x01-NoSQL/README.md

 A script that lists all documents with name="Holberton school" in the collection school:

 * The database name will be passed as option of mongo command

+# 5. Count
+A script that displays the number of documents in the collection school:

+* The database name will be passed as option of mongo command